desorgui/search-real-time/README.md

 - Implemented efficient search functionality using Jarowrinkler and PgSearch to provide accurate and relevant search results for users.
 - Utilized Turbo Frame Tag, Stimulus, and Hotwire to improve the user experience by providing real-time updates and avoiding full-page reloads.
 - Included an analytics feature that lists the most searched terms by users to help them refine their searches accordingly.
-- Implemented a mailer feature using Ruby on Rails Action Mailer and the Gmail SMTP server to enable users to receive a regular summary of their search history via email.

 <!-- ## :camera: Screenshots <a name="screenshots"></a> -->